Why it Matters

 Why Tax Audits matter?

-In 38 economies this error will lead to a comprehensive audit of the income tax return, requiring additional time being spent by businesses.
+In 40 economies this error will lead to a comprehensive audit of the income tax return, requiring additional time being spent by businesses.
 In the majority of cases the auditor will visit the taxpayer’s premises.
-On average taxpayers will spend 25 hours complying with the requirements of the auditor, going through several rounds of interactions with the auditor during 10.6 weeks and wait 6.7 weeks for the auditor to issue the final decision on the tax assessment.
+On average, it takes about 77 days for the tax authorities to start the audit.
+Taxpayers will spend 21 hours complying with the requirements of the auditor, going through several rounds of interactions with the auditor during 9.7 weeks and wait 8.1 weeks for the auditor to issue the final decision on the tax assessment.
 OECD high-income economies as well as Europe and Central Asia economies have the easiest and simplest processes in place to correct a minor mistake in the income tax return.
-In 25 economies in the OECD high-income region a mistake in the income tax return does not automatically trigger an audit by the tax authorities.
+In 26 economies in the OECD high-income region a mistake in the income tax return does not automatically trigger an audit by the tax authorities.
 Taxpayers are only required to submit an amended return and, in some cases, additional documentation and pay the difference in taxes due.
 Economies in Latin America and the Caribbean suffer the most from a lengthy process to correct a minor mistake in an income tax return as in most cases it will involve an audit imposing a waiting time on taxpayers until the final assessment is issued.

 1. FIAS.
 2009.
 “Taxation as State Building: Reforming Tax Systems for Political Stability and Sustainable Economic Growth.”
 World Bank Group, Washington, DC.